Rigby, Idaho: Economy

 Many Rigby citizens commute to jobs in Rexburg or Idaho Falls, and a number of residents work for the federal government or federal contractors through the Idaho National Laboratory (INL), locally called "The Site".

 Arts and culture

 The Farnsworth TV & Pioneer Museum has Philo Farnsworth's television-related work, including an original TV tube he developed, on display.

+A significant majority of Rigby's residents, as well as those of the outlying communities, are members of the Church of Jesus Christ of Latter-Day Saints.
+Baptist, Presbyterian, and Lutheran faiths also have current local congregations.
+And while many Rigby residents are Catholic there is no Catholic Church within the city.

 Education

 Jefferson County School District 251 is the local school district.
 Rigby High School is the primary high school within the city, serving grades 9–12.
 Jefferson High School exists as an alternative high school for high-need students.
 Rigby Middle School and Philo T. Farnsworth Middle School serve grades 6–8.
 "Trojans" is the mascot for both of the middle schools and Rigby High School; the team colors are maroon and gold.
 The community supports six elementary schools: Cottonwood Elementary, Midway Elementary, South Fork Elementary, Jefferson Elementary, Roberts Elementary, and Harwood Elementary.
 There is also the Rigby Virtual Academy serving K–8 and the Early Childhood Center serving special needs aged 3–5.
 These schools also serve residents from neighboring areas such as Menan, Lewisville, and Roberts.
 Rigby has a long-standing rivalry with Madison.

 Rigby High School currently has 10 state titles in Boys Basketball, and in 2019 Won their first state title in football, defeating Coeur d'Alene 57-56 in double overtime.
 The two schools had previously played in week one of the same season, with Coeur d'Alene winning.